vinceimbat/vinceimbat/content/thoughts/seiza.md

 # Advice from Miki Nakura

-I first learned how to do seiza through the guidance of [[thoughts/miki nakura|Miki Nakura]].
+I first learned how to do seiza through the guidance of [[miki nakura|Miki Nakura]].
 Here are some advice I learned from the group seiza sessions I had with him.

 - Do not think of result.
 The purpose of seiza is to become a person of the lower belly.
 A person of the lower belly is a peaceful person.
 - The seiza posture is an independent posture.
 Our body and mind is closely related.